-Renewable Natural Gas (RNG) is about more than turning foods scraps from homes into renewable energy.
-It’s about harvesting methane from farm waste that would otherwise go into the atmosphere.
+Renewable Natural Gas (RNG) is about more than turning your foods scraps into renewable energy.1 It’s about harvesting methane from farm waste that would otherwise go into the atmosphere.
 It’s making energy out of wood waste.
-It’s taking trash and using it to power cleaner vehicles.
-It's rethinking with industry and business how we produce more of this renewable energy source, while releasing less GHG.
-Through a broad range of innovative RNG projects, we're constantly seeking new pathways to harnessing RNG, and continuing to build key partnerships across BC to make this possible.
+It’s taking trash and using it to power lower-carbon-emitting natural gas vehicles.
+It’s rethinking with industry and business how we can produce more of this carbon neutral, renewable energy source.2 Through a broad range of innovative RNG projects, we're constantly seeking new pathways to harnessing RNG, and continuing to build key partnerships across BC to make this possible.

 Making Renewable Natural Gas

 Instead of burning our wood waste, we can reap a second harvest from it.
 Located near Fruitvale, BC, the REN Energy Wood Waste project will be the first facility of its kind in North America.
 Using waste from forestry operations and sawmills, the project makes carbon-neutral RNG through a novel process that creates methane which can be used directly in the existing FortisBC natural gas system.
 Once fully operational in 2022, it will be the largest RNG project in BC to date, representing a major opportunity for BC’s forestry industry.
 It’s significant to our 30BY30 goal as it gives us a new means to reduce emissions, by turning waste that could have been a potential carbon emitter into a renewable energy source.

 Renewing waste from wastewater